jonsimonsen/webaoa/README.md

 v0.2: Several possibilities.
 Planning to attempt to make additional pages and links.
 -Could add menus as a next step.
 -Added navbar.
-No links provided yet (TODO).
+No links provided yet.
 -Refactored banner to use flexbox (easier vertical alignment inside divs).
 -Added some links (so far only internal).
 Some are styled as buttons.
 -Using fixed position for the banner, and added a placeholder image under it.